 As we're drawn further into the 21st century by the dawn of a new decade, the very concept of 'world order' seems more elusive than ever before.
 Literally, because we're now down to what Ian Bremmer calls a G-zero world: a post-G-20, post-G-8 and post-G-7 era with a geopolitical landscape that is more unstable than at the peak of the Cold War during the Cuban Missile Crisis.
 Figuratively because a series of seismic shocks, that are societal, ecological, technological and biological in nature, have taken away any global form of structure or predictability.
 While we have been busy managing our countries and companies locally, entropy has been devouring our overarching systems.

-For me, the real power of a nexxworks tour is the unique group of people you meet and travel with
+For me, the real power of a nexxworks tour is the unique group of people you meet and travel with.

-The mix of speakers and content was perfect
+The mix of speakers and content was perfect.

 It was truly an eye-opening experience that both enriched my network with amazing people and helped me shape the further direction of my career.

-A spontaneous smile on our face!
-That is what happens when we look back at our experience tour.
 The things you hear, see and learn are a source of inspiration and motivation for the future.
 We have already implemented some of these in our current strategy and operations.

 Nexxworks helps to facilitate innovative out of the box thinking.
 They will expose you and your teams to a different level of thought leadership, which in turn will help you and your people develop a different thinking ethos for the future.